 Is TradingView free at the brokerage? | Yes, free TradingView Basic, and free TradingView Pro, Pro+, or TradingView Premium plan with $500 deposit and notional $1 million trading volume |

-Other apps available | MetaTrader 4/5, Webtrader |
+Other trading software available | MetaTrader 4/5, Webtrader |

 Support | Good, 24/7 support |